MinecraftForge/Documentation/docs/datastorage/capabilities.md

 Using an Existing Capability
 ----------------------------

 As mentioned earlier, TileEntities, Entities, and ItemStacks implement the capability provider feature, through the `ICapabilityProvider` interface.
-This interface adds two methods, `hasCapability` and `getCapability`, which can be used to query the capabilities present in the objects.
+This interface adds the method `getCapability`, which can be used to query the capabilities present in the objects.

 In order to obtain a capability, you will need to refer it by its unique instance.
 In the case of the Item Handler, this capability is primarily stored in `CapabilityItemHandler.ITEM_HANDLER_CAPABILITY`, but it is possible to get other instance references by using the `@CapabilityInject` annotation.